Dropshipping in Belgium via local fulfilment: the guide

 - Provide reporting and dashboards

 Always ask for references and test first with a small number of products.
+For companies that are also considering Google Ads optimisation, faster fulfillment can significantly improve the performance of advertising campaigns.

 Step 3: Technical integration and automation